MailTape/MailTape-v1/_posts/2019-01-06-Cam-Maclean.md

 ## Bonny Doon - I am Here (I am alive)
 _Cam Maclean_: **"**I have been into this band since sharing the stage with them in Detroit in 2015 when I was touring with [Vesuvio Solo](https://vesuviosolo.bandcamp.com/).
 This song has a kind of nihilistic resignation, but with a certain humour I like that comes through in lines like, "smoke from palo santo and sage, is this the new age or am I too late?"
 I have been on an alt-country kick lately, and this one has been on repeat for the past while.**"**

 # MailTape's selection

 ## Cam Maclean - Sunshine
-_Anaïs G_: **"**When I first listen to the new record "Wait for Love", I was pleasantly surprised by [Cam Maclean's](https://atelierciseaux.bandcamp.com/album/cam-maclean-wait-for-love) voice.
-This entire song still my lightly track for nightmarish days.**"**
+_Anaïs G_: **"**As I listened to the album “Wait for Love”, I was pleasantly surprised by the voice of Cam Maclean.
+But it is that particular song that was and still remains the brightness of all lights on the darkest of all days.**"**

 ## Belmont Witch - Romperlo
-_Anaïs G_: **"**Experimental pop, intimate vibes, social claims... everything is here to revive memories of adolescence with this mystic Parisian band, leaded by the young Mexican Michèle.**"**
+_Anaïs G_: **"**Experimental pop, intimate ambiance, social claims, this mystical Parisian group lead by a young Mexican woman named Michèle, possesses all the elements to reminisce your adolescent memories.**"**

 ## Westerman - Outside Sublime
-_Anaïs G_: **"**There are songs that you can't do without and that you can listen to infinite without being sick of.
-It's like if this young Londoner understood everything by making something flamboyant and warm from his own pop music.**"**
+_Anaïs G_: **"**There are some songs you just can’t live without, the ones you can listen to endlessly, those who never grow old.
+This young London native has grasped the concept perfectly, creating a flamboyant and warming pop music experience.**"**

 ## Connan Mockasin - Momo's feat James Blake
- _Anaïs G_: **"**A great final with two talentuous artists: Connan Mockasin's madness merged with James Blake' sweetness.
-A startling mix that works from the first seconds and get me drunk of tenderness.**"**
+ _Anaïs G_: **"**A magnificent grand finale with these two amazing artists: Connan Mockasin’s extravagance melting with the softness of James Blake.
+A successful mix that will sting you with tenderness within seconds**"**

 <p id="outroduction"> That's all folks, thanks for listening !
 A special thanks to [Cam Maclean](https://soundcloud.com/cammacleanband) for being our guest this morning and to [Camille Célestin](http://bravocamo.studio/) for this episode's gorgeous illustration.
 Have a sweet Sunday !</p>